NoelDeMartin/soukai/docs/guide/defining-models.md

 }
 ```

-The arguments for these methods are the related model class, the foreign key name and the local key name.
+The arguments for these methods are the related model class, the foreign key name, and the local key name.

 Key names can be inferred from model and primary key names.
 In the example above, the foreign key would have been inferred to be `userId`, but we had to declare it because it was `authorId` instead.
 The local key is correctly inferred to `id`, the primary key of the User model.

 It's also possible to indicate what happens with related models upon deletion.
 For example, if you want to delete all the posts belonging to a user when they are removed: